1.4 Is there an official CISSPforum FAQ?

-This FAQ is so environmentally friendly, it is likely to slip away to hug a tree the very moment your back is turned.
+This FAQ is so environmentally friendly, it is likely to slip quietly away to hug yet another tree or kiss a whale the very instant your back is turned.
 Please don’t print it out, especially if you have an evil printer from hell.

 1.6 Other versions of this FAQ

 The original plain text FAQ was available only to CISSPforum members.
 It was very plain and really only of value/interest to those who already knew all about CISSPforum, being members thereof.